port-labs/port-docs/docs/build-your-software-catalog/sync-data-to-catalog/cloud-cost/opencost.md

 ## Common use cases

 - Map your monitored Kubernetes resources and cost allocations in OpenCost.
-- Map you cost allocations from different cloud providers from OpenCost.
+- Map your cost allocations from different cloud providers from OpenCost.

 ## Prerequisites